timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 The first two require access to an AWS account.
 The last two products need to have been running in production, in order to have meaningful access log data to experiment with.

-This article does away with most of those prerequisities making it easier to get started.
+This article does away with most of those prerequisites making it easier to get started.
 It builds on the same analysis of the previous article but you only need:
 * [Docker](https://docs.docker.com/engine/install/) installed;
 * an [IPinfo](https://ipinfo.io/) account.

-Timeplus Proton has a handy feature [`RANDOM STREAM`](https://docs.timeplus.com/proton-create-stream#create-random-stream) which we will use to generate all the access log data that we will use for experimentation in this article.
+Timeplus Proton has a handy feature [`RANDOM STREAM`](https://docs.timeplus.com/proton-create-stream#create-random-stream) which we will use to generate all the access log data needed for experimentation in this article.

 Let's dive in!